ppouliot/dockerfile-ghe-helper/README.md

    3. **Running the Container**

-      The following docker command can be used to run the container.
+      The following docker commands can be used to run the container.

       ```
+      docker pull ppouliot/ghe-helper:latest
       docker run --name ghe-helper -it --env-file .env -v ./.ssh:/root/.ssh ppouliot/ghe-helper
       ```